 You can add a couple of tablespoons of flour or cornstarch to the fruit mixture, and you should also let the cobbler rest for 10-15 minutes before serving.

-If you like quick and easy boxed cake mix recipes, then take a look at this lemon poppy seed muffins with cake mix, 3 ingredient pumpkin muffins with cake mix, pumpkin bars with cake mix, chocolate chip cookie bars with cake mix, and carrot cake with cake mix too!
+Looking for more quick and easy boxed cake mix recipes?
+Take a look at this lemon poppy seed muffins with cake mix, 3 ingredient pumpkin muffins with cake mix, pumpkin bars with cake mix, chocolate chip cookie bars with cake mix, and carrot cake with cake mix too!

 Print📖 Recipe